nosovk/flowershow/content/Projects/KBC/tr-intercom.md

 ```

 ## Additional fields

+Fields that we would like to have, but they are missing:
 ### Created at

-Fields that we would like to have, but they are missing:
+"Created_at" in Unix timestamp format (like 1350466020)
 ```js
 created_at: user.createdAt
 ```